mizinsky/cron_calc/README.md

 - **After a given date**: Determine the next set of occurrences after a specific starting point.
 - **Before a given date**: Discover when your cron job ran or would have run before a certain date.

 This tool can be used for scheduling, forecasting, and analyzing tasks in systems that use cron for job scheduling.
+You can also read the [article about CronCalc here](https://medium.com/@mizinsky/calculate-your-cron-occurrences-with-ease-adf4219933fa).

 ## Installation